PhantomChain/mobile-wallet/README.md

 [![Latest Version](https://badgen.now.sh/github/release/PhantomEcosystem/mobile-wallet)](https://github.com/PhantomEcosystem/mobile-wallet/releases/latest)
 [![License: MIT](https://badgen.now.sh/badge/license/MIT/green)](https://opensource.org/licenses/MIT)

 The PHANTOM mobile wallet is a hybrid application (using the same codebase for Android and iOS which helps with coordinated development).
-Created using Ionic framework and ARK’s [TypeScript API](https://github.com/ArkEcosystem/ark-ts) to interact with the ARK network via your mobile phone, anytime, anywhere (as long as you have an internet connection).
+Created using Ionic framework and PHANTOM's [TypeScript API](https://github.com/PhantomChain/phantom-ts) to interact with the PHANTOM network via your mobile phone, anytime, anywhere (as long as you have an internet connection).

 ## Download